TayMcQuaya/OpenOPen/README.md

 Subsequent Uses:

-- To start the program after the initial setup, simply double-click on "start_openopen.bat"
+- To start the program after the initial setup, simply double-click on "OpenOPen.bat" or use the double-click the created Shortcut

 If you have any issues, please contact mcquaya-dev@gmail.com.